Religious communities and life stance communities

-The statistics show how many people are members of religious and life stance communities outside the Church of Norway.
-Statistics on religious and life stance outside the Church of Norway are based on reports from county governors for communities applying for state subsidies.
+The statistics show how many people are members of religious and life stance communities other than the Church of Norway and requests funding.
+Statistics on religious and life stance communities outside the Church of Norway are based on reports from the County Governor for communities applying for funding.

 Classifications for this statistics are based on the application form from the communities.
 Statistics Norway has been responsible for the categorization of communities at the organizational level, partly based on the new application form as well as the old form.
 Numeric codes are made as a help to IT-work.

 Topic: Culture and recreation

 This statistic is published yearly, and is published the same year to which it is applies.

 Collected and revised data are stored securely by Statistics Norway in compliance with applicable legislation on data processing.